duaneodom/rclink4g/docs/README.md

 - **Autopilot**: ArduPilot compatible flight controller
-- **Web Interface**: an HTML interface located on the companion computer accessible via your web browser at `http://hostname:8080` (hostname being the tailscale hostname that you configured on the configuration settings page, the default "rclink4g")
+- **Web Interface**: an HTML interface located on the companion computer accessible via your web browser at `http://hostname:8080` (hostname being the tailscale hostname that you configured on the configuration settings page, the default is "rclink4g")

 ## How it Works

-The mesh VPN is used to make a connection between the cellular modem and your GCS.
-Gstreamer running on the companion computer is used to stream video from the camera to your GCS.
-The companion computer also runs mavproxy which provides a TCP/IP based connection to your autopilot.
-The companion computer also listens to a user specified servo channel to allow you to change video resolutions, framerates and to take high resolution snapshots.
+The mesh VPN is used to make a connection between the companion computer and your GCS via the cellular modem.
+The companion computer streams video from the onboard camera to your GCS as well as providing mavlink telemetry to your GCS all over the secure TCP/IP link provided by the cellular modem and the mesh VPN.
+The companion computer also listens to a user specified servo channel to allow you to change video resolutions, video framerates and to take high resolution snapshots from your own RC transmitter.
 All of the user configurable settings along with system logs and a snapshot library are available through a web interface on the companion computer.

 ## Installation

-I do not provide a Raspberry Pi image due to size limitations on github so instead I provide a configuration script that will configure your installed Raspberry Pi Lite OS (of the specified version) to be an RCLink4G companion computer.
-Once you have your OS installed, login and run the following commands once connected to the internet (replacing the file date/version info as appropriate).
+I do not provide a Raspberry Pi image due to size limitations on github but instead provide a configuration script that will configure your installed Raspberry Pi Lite OS (of the specified version) to be an RCLink4G companion computer.
+Once you have your OS installed, you've logged in and are connected to the internet run the following commands (replacing the file date/version info as appropriate).

+[!NOTE]
+You must install the Raspberry Pi OS image that corresponds to the "date_codename_arch_lite" (eg. 2023-05-03_bullseye_arm64_lite) specified in the "setup_xxx_xxx_xxx_lite.run" filename.
+Each configuration script version is specifically built for **only** that version of the Raspberry Pi OS.

 ```bash
 curl -O -H "Accept: application/vnd.github.v3.raw" https://api.github.com/repos/duaneodom/rclink4g/contents/dist/setup_rclink4g_2023-05-03_bullseye_arm64_lite.run